Yarra River: Industrialisation

 Sections of the river mouth and the area around the former West Melbourne Swamp were widened in the late 19th century, to make way for docks, harbours, bridges and other infrastructure.
 The increasing industrialisation of the river and the growth of the shipping industry saw the need for major infrastructure works which dramatically changed the course of the river in its lower reaches.
 The creation of new shipping channels to cope with the growing use of the Yarra by cargo ships was first tabled in the 1870s.

 The first major change came with the cutting of the Coode Canal between 1880 and 1886.
 This major infrastructure project created an island which was known as Coode Island, named after the British consultant engineer engaged to design the works, Sir John Coode.
 This also included widening and deepening, and in some cases, vast areas of land were excavated, such as Victoria Dock, in order to give ease of access for cargo and later container ships.
-Abattoirs, smelters and even mortuaries were to use the river as a means of waste disposal in its lower reaches.
-This industrialisation also led to a steady deterioration in water quality during the 19th century and into the 20th.
-In 1891, the great flood caused the Yarra to swell to 305 m in width.
+Abattoirs, smelters and even mortuaries used the river as a means of waste disposal in its lower reaches.
+This industrialisation led to a steady deterioration in water quality during the 19th century and into the 20th.
+In 1891, the Great Flood caused the Yarra to swell to 305 m in width.

-Initially known as "West Melbourne Dock", over 3 e6cuyd of material was excavated and a new dock was eventually opened in 1892, the material that was removed was subsequently used to fill in part of the West Melbourne Swamp, it took 6 days for water from the Yarra River to fill the dock.
-The dock was later renamed Victoria Dock.
+Initially known as "West Melbourne Dock", over 3 e6cuyd of material was excavated and a new dock was eventually opened in 1892.
+The material that was removed was subsequently used to fill in part of the West Melbourne Swamp.
+It took 6 days for water from the Yarra River to fill the dock, which was later renamed Victoria Dock.
 In 1910, the main channel was widened and deepened (81 to 131 m).
-In 1916, the central pier at Victoria Dock was completed which provided 6 additional shipping berths and cargo sheds and creating a distinctive landmark for Melbourne ports.
-By 1942, 650m of the old course of the Yarra River at Coode Island had been filled in, by the 1950s it had been completely filled and land parcels were allocated including a site for the new Fish Markets.
+In 1916, the central pier at Victoria Dock was completed, which provided 6 additional shipping berths and cargo sheds and created a distinctive landmark for Melbourne ports.
+By 1942, 650m of the old course of the Yarra River at Coode Island had been filled in, and by the 1950s, it had been completely filled and land parcels were allocated, including a site for new fish markets.

 In 1957, the Upper Yarra Reservoir was constructed, primarily to alleviate flooding downstream.
 This reduced the river's flow to around 50%, where it sits today.
-Swanson Dock was constructed between 1966 and 1972 equipped for modern container shipping.
+Swanson Dock was constructed between 1966 and 1972, and equipped for modern container shipping.
 Shipping activity at Victoria Dock during this time had gone into steep decline and it was almost disused by the mid-1970s.
 In February 1972, the CBD was flooded as the natural watercourse of Elizabeth Street became a raging torrent.
-This was due mostly to previous storm water drainage works which utilised Elizabeth street as a watercourse during times of intense rain creating flash floods.
-Prior to settlements, the area now occupied by Elizabeth street was a gully off the river.
+This was mostly due to previous stormwater drainage works which utilised Elizabeth Street as a watercourse during periods in which intense rain created flash floods.
+Prior to settlement, the area now occupied by Elizabeth Street was a gully off the river.